2024 Market Hours

 Cultural Programming

-• 3 Weeks - 4 German artisan woodworking demonstrations in the dedicated Werkstatt Hut, all Market hours
+• 3 Weeks - 4 German artisan woodworking demonstrations in the dedicated Werkstatt Hut

-• Live entertainment all Market hours (Winter Pavilion)
+• Live entertainment during all Market hours (Winter Pavilion)

 • Market Scavenger Hunt